World Bank: Poorest countries facing worst debt since 2006 – DW – 10/14/2024

 World Bank: Poorest countries facing worst debt since 2006October 14, 2024

-The World Bank published a new study late on Sunday highlighting 26 countries that "are in deeper debt that at any other time since 2006."
+The World Bank published a new study late on Sunday highlighting 26 countries that "are in deeper debt than at any other time since 2006."

 The list includes Afghanistan, Yemen, Syria, and North Korea.
-Most of the other nations are in sub-Saharan Africa, and include Ethopia and Chad.
+Most of the other nations are in sub-Saharan Africa, and include Ethiopia and Chad.

 With an annual per capita income of less than $1,145 (€1,050) a year, the World Bank said these countries "are poorer today on average than they were on the eve of COVID-19, even though the rest of the world has largely recovered."